← Back to Distinction 9

 Codex bb adds ex non ente, which corresponds to what follows.

-11. Praestantiorem lectionem antiquiorum mss. et ed.
+11. Praestamus lectionem antiquiorum mss. et ed.
 1, quae concinnior est lectione Vat.
 Aliam autem naturam essentia.
 Vat. et paulo infra minus distincte exhibet immutabilis loco immultiplicabilis; cum Vat. consentit cod. cc, eo excepto, quod pro naturam ponat creaturam.
 Mox cod.
-R produceret loco producit.
+R producere loco producit.

 We prefer the reading of the older manuscripts and ed.
-1, which is more polished than the Vatican edition's Aliam autem naturam essentia.
-The Vatican edition also, a little below, less precisely reads immutabilis for immultiplicabilis; codex cc agrees with the Vatican edition, except that it reads creaturam for naturam.
-Shortly after, codex R reads produceret for producit. ---
+1, which is neater than the Vatican reading Aliam autem naturam essentia.
+Vat. and a little below less distinctly exhibits immutabilis in place of immultiplicabilis; codex cc agrees with Vat., with this exception, that for naturam it puts creaturam.
+Shortly after, codex R [reads] producere in place of producit.

 Dist.
 9, Art.
 1, Q. 2Dist.
 9, Art.
 1, Q. 4